Citrix ADC virtual CPU licensing

 - Network virtualization (NV)

-Such a movement also necessitates that the software requirements to be dynamic, flexible, and agile to meet the ever-changing business needs.
+Such a movement also needs the software requirements to be dynamic, flexible, and agile to meet the ever-changing business needs.
 Licenses are also expected to be managed by a central management tool with full visibility into the usage.

 Virtual CPU licensing for Citrix ADC VPX